MASTER OF STUDIES IN LAW

 To provide students with a solid foundation in legal principles and doctrine, Akron Law’s MSL curriculum requires students to complete an Introduction to the American Legal System course (2 credits) as well as one of the following courses: Torts (4 credits), Contracts (4 credits), Property (4 credits), Criminal Law (3 credits), Civil Procedure I or II (3 credits each), or Fundamentals of Intellectual Property Law (3 credits).

 Outside of those courses, MSL students will consult with a faculty advisor to design a program that meets their specific professional needs and interests.
 For example, engineering professionals with an interest in intellectual property law might take some of the following courses: Patent Law & Policy, Entrepreneurship, International Patent Law, Licensing Intellectual Property, Patent Prosecution, or Trade Secrets.
 Hospital administrators might be interested in courses such as Health Law, Torts, Bioethics, Elder Law, Government Provisions of Healthcare, Health Care Organization and Finance, and Human Resources.
+The MSL degree does not qualify recipients to take the bar exam or practice law, and credits are not transferable to the JD degree program.

 HOW DO I APPLY?